Arkansas Highway 88

-Highway 88 (AR 88, Ark.
-88, and Hwy.
-88) is a designation for five state highways in Arkansas.
+Arkansas Highway 88 (AR 88) is a designation for five state highways in Arkansas.
 All routes are maintained by the Arkansas Department of Transportation (ArDOT).

 Oklahoma to Washita

 Highway 88 (AR 88, Ark.
 88, and Hwy.
 88) is a state highway of 60.66 mi in Western Arkansas.
-The route begins at the Oklahoma state line at OK-1 and runs west to Highway 27 at Washita.
+The route begins at the Oklahoma state line as a continuation of OK-1 and runs west to Highway 27 at Washita.
 Between the western terminus and Mena, the route passes through the Ouachita Mountains and is designated as part of the Talimena Scenic Drive, an Arkansas Scenic Byway and National Scenic Byway.

 Route description

-At Mena, it runs along the north direction of U.S. 71 (geographically east) for 2 mi until U.S. 71 turns back to the north.
-From there, Highway 88 continues east for 24 mi parallelling the Ouachita River and passing through the communities of Ink, Cherry Hill, Pine Ridge and Oden before intersecting U.S. Highway 270 at Pencil Bluff.
+At Mena, it runs along the north direction of U.S. Route 71 (geographically east) for 2 mi until US 71 turns back to the north.
+From there, Highway 88 continues east for 24 mi parallelling the Ouachita River and passing through the communities of Ink, Cherry Hill, Pine Ridge and Oden before intersecting U.S. Route 270 (US 270) at Pencil Bluff.
 Highway 88 then continues east another 14 mi passing through the community of Sims before ending at Highway 27 at Washita.